RebelCodeBase/testaid/README.rst

 ================

 Arguably the most useful feature of the testaid plugin is the testvars fixture.
-The fixture exposes and resolves the multiple vars files as a python dict:
+The fixture exposes and resolves ansible variables as a python dict:

 .. code-block:: python